nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_bookingonly.md

 ### Example xml returned:

-When requesting endpoint details with "CheckCapacitySummary" DoS API call, there is a section in the returned message for the additional attributes:
+When requesting DoS service details with "CheckCapacitySummary" DoS API call, there is a section in the returned message for the additional attributes:

 ```xml
 <ns1:attributes>